Worth the Splurge? The Honest Truth About $500+ Headphones

 As an Amazon Associate I earn from qualifying purchases.

-Sennheiser MOMENTUM 4 boasts an top-tier 60-hour battery life with ANC on, perfect for long trips.
-With aptX Adaptive support and superb sound quality, it's a strong fit for anyone seeking longevity.
-However, its design may not fold compactly, making it less portable.
+The Sennheiser MOMENTUM 4 boasts an notable 60-hour battery life with ANC on, making it perfect for long trips.
+Its superb sound quality and fast charging add to its appeal.
 Tap the button to see today's price.

 How to decide